zizorz/store/README.md

 # Store Application

-This is a repo for trying out distributed systems technology.
-Here we are playing with e.g. gRPC, Kafka, micro services and API composition.
+This is a repo for trying out distributed systems technologies.
+We are building a simple store application using a microservices architecture.
+We are playing with gRPC, Kafka, circuit breakers, API composition and Kubernetes.
 There is also a small React UI.

 ## Backend